Terroristic threats is a relatively common crime and the statute criminalizes three situations:

 Terroristic threat charges often come up in situations where there is also a charge for domestic abuse, but as you can see, they can apply to a wide range of behaviors.
 The maximum penalty for a terroristic threat is 5 years, a $10,000 fine, or both.

 A conviction for any felony makes it difficult to find a job, but this is particularly true with respect to a terroristic threat conviction.
-The Minneapolis, Minnesota criminal defense attorneys of Brockton D. Hunter P.A. have extensive experience with terroristic threat cases and will guide you through the process to help you fight for your rights.
+Our team of criminal defense attorneys at Brockton D. Hunter P.A. have extensive experience with terroristic threat cases and will guide you through the process to help you fight for your rights.

 Although terrorist threats can occur in a wide range of ways, some of the common elements involved in these types of cases include: